wso2/docs-ei/en/micro-integrator/docs/develop/creating-unit-test-suite.md

         ![Mock Service with one sub context](../assets/img/create_project/synapse_unit_test/mockservice-context-sample.PNG)

-        - If you you are going to mock the same endpoint with an additional sub context (Eg : `http://petstore.com/pets/id` ), you can add it to the same mock service like below.
+        - If you are going to mock the same endpoint with an additional sub context (e.g., `http://petstore.com/pets/id` ), you can add it to the same mock service as shown below.

         ![Mock Service with additional sub Contexts](../assets/img/create_project/synapse_unit_test/mockservice-subcontext-sample.PNG)